L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

 Pocic gets his shot with Iupati out

-Collier’s wasn’t the only significant injury news of the day.
+Collier wasn’t the only significant injury news of the day.
 Practice began with the sight of starting left guard Mike Iupati walking out with a boot on his left foot.

-Coach Pete Carroll did not talk to the media Tuesday so there was no immediate word on the injury and severity.
-But obviously any injury of any kind to Iupati would be troublesome as the team signed him to fill the role played last year by J.R, Sweezy.
-That Iupati has played nine years and has vast familiarity with Seattle’s system led to the idea that he could step right in with no drop-off in play, and maybe even an uptick if all goes right.
+Coach Pete Carroll did not talk to the media Tuesday, so there was no immediate word on Iupati’s injury and severity.
+But obviously any injury to Iupati would be troublesome because he was signed to fill J.R.
+Sweezy’s role from last season.
+Iupati’s nine years of experience and vast familiarity with Seattle’s system led to the idea that he could step right in with no drop-off in play, and maybe even an uptick if all goes right.

 Iupati, though, suffered a sprained foot in the offseason program and missed minicamp and now is out again (it’s unclear if the injuries are related.)